kekyo/TypeInferencer/docs/HowToPlay_en.md

 Just as the result type could not be inferred in the F# code example, the `TypeInferencer` could not be inferred either.
 If you return the value of the result, you can infer the type of the value as a clue.

-Note that the name `EFix` comes from "fixed point".
+Note that the name `EFix` comes from "fixed point" or "fixed point combinator".
 The concept of fixed point is hard to understand intuitively, so it is better to refer to various references. ([Example from Wikipedia](https://en.wikipedia.org/wiki/Fixed-point_combinator))

 ---